RFillinger/candida_recombination/TASKS_N_GOALS.md

 30. ~~LOH recombination figure and pipeline~~ **Done!**

-31. Rewrite elements of the paper to include this data.
+31. ~~Rewrite elements of the paper to include this data.~~

-32. Graph in Figure 4 is missing data; fix this in the `phenotypes_graph_maker.R` program
+32. ~~Graph in Figure 4 is missing data; fix this in the `phenotypes_graph_maker.R` program~~ Not sure what's causing this warning, but all data is in the figure.

+33. ~~Region 1 Mitochondrial PCR in preparation for sequencing~~

+34. ~~Make a strain list; characterizing all the strains used in the paper.
+Should include MAY#, cross, %SC5314, %529L, %Het, number of recombinations~~

+35. ~~Make an oligo list; characterizing all the strains used in the paper (the mitochondria amplifying and sequencing primers).~~